FAQ

 Any problems?
 Let us know as soon as possible.
 We like it when customers are happy with our work.
 We will try to resolve it.

-There are usually no problems with growing grass where a stump is buried.
+There are usually no problems with growing grass where a stump is grinded.
 Sawdust drains the soil well and prevents water from stagnating.
 You will likely need to water this area more often.
 Shredded wood depletes the soil and can pull phosphorus out of the soil.
 Therefore, do not forget to fertilize and next year the lawn will grow quite fluffy.
 Usually new grass grows well after the stump is removed by milling.
 It makes sense to immediately plant the area before the wind brings weeds.
 We recommend giving preference to seeds coated with fertilizers.
 If you prefer professional care, please let us know.

-If you chop the stump along with the roots to the maximum possible depth, then nothing will grow from the remaining trimmings.
+If you grind the stump along with the roots to the maximum possible depth, then nothing will grow from the remaining trimmings.
 You can plant a new tree in this place if you wish.

 Much depends on the depth of grinding and the type of tree from which the stump was removed.
 If the root system of the stump is superficial, then deeper than 12 inches there are no large shoots left that would interfere with the planting of a new plant.
 Often it is enough to move the new planting site about a meter away from the middle of the former stump so that the remaining thick central stump of the root does not interfere with digging a hole of sufficient depth.
 Please note that the soil saturated with sawdust is loose and retains moisture well while ensuring breathability.
 At first, the new tree may require more fertilizer than usual.
 If the removed tree was infected, take care to protect the seedling.
 Information about root systems is here.